nrkno/sofie-quantel-gateway/README.md

     /:zoneID/clip?Title=Game%20of%20Thrones%20Disappoints&PoolID=11

+Some parameters, such as `ClipGUID`s containing hyphens, may need to be surrounded by quotation marks.

+The number of results returned can be altered using the `limit` parameter that defaults to `10`.
+For example, to find up to 1000 uptimes in a category:

+    /:zoneID/clip?Category=NewsReport&limit=1000

 ### Formats

 To query information about format of a clip, including framerate, compression and dimensions, use the format resource.